emersunn/archivePhotos/README.md

 ## Requirements

 - Python 3.6 or higher
-- Local drive large enough to hold your Photo library
+- Local drive large enough to hold your Photos library
 - External drive large enough to handle the export

 ## Prior to use